-Once you avocados have a hole, crack an egg into each half.
+Once your avocados have a hole, crack an egg into each half.
 A handy tip is to try and put just the yolk in first, then fill with egg white.
-Sprinkle with salt, pepper and any herbs/spices you’d like, place in a baking dish, and bake for 15 minutes.
+Sprinkle with salt, pepper, and any herbs/spices you’d like, place in a baking dish, and bake for 15 minutes.
 If after 15 minutes the egg is cooked enough to your liking just add another 5 minutes.

 Avocado Toast with Cottage Cheese